-Prepare these cookies and store them in the refrigerator.
-When you don’t have time for a bowl of oatmeal, heat a cookie in the microwave for thirty seconds.
-You’ve got a tasty breakfast-to-go.
+Prepare these breakfast oatmeal cookies and store them in the refrigerator.
+When you don’t have time for a bowl of oatmeal, heat a cookie in the microwave for twenty seconds.
+These make-ahead cookies are one of my favorites breakfasts-to-go.

 Start with your favorite cake mix.
 My mom’s original recipe called for a standard yellow cake mix, but she modified it using a gluten-free cake mix so I could eat it.
 I’ve tried spice, chocolate, and yellow cakes.
 My favorite is Namaste Gluten-Free Spice Cake Mix.
 This recipe is based on Namaste’s 26-ounce package.
 Other cake mixes may contain less.
 I’ve adapted the recipe by just using a little less of each ingredient and it’s always worked out okay.

-- Round silicone baking mat to fit tray in convection microwave or parchment paper for a tray in the oven
+- Non-stick Round Silicone Mat to fit tray in convection microwave or Parchment Paper for a tray in the oven.

 Makes 24 large cookies

 - 1 cup applesauce (sweetened or unsweetened) (2 Mott’s Applesauce 4-ounce cups are a little shy of 1 cup but close enough)

 - 1 tbsp ground cinnamon (or less with chocolate cake mix)

 - 26-oz package cake mix (gluten-free spice cake is my favorite, and I’ve also used yellow and chocolate cake mixes)